pcraig3/usc-clubs/README.txt

 * Another biggish update.
 Mostly I forgot to update the version.
 * * Single template basically finished.
 * * Single clubs now called by going to /clubs/clubs-list/{id}
-* * API result fir single clubs cached, not saved asynchronously though.
+* * API result for single clubs cached, not saved asynchronously though.
 * * Added a widget area for single clubs
 * * Updated club Urls so they look better in the browser
 * * OH YEAH AND FIXED THE OBJECT CACHE ISSUE WHICH WAS BREAKING MY PLUGINS